akka/akka/akka-docs/rst/scala/fsm.rst

 Overview
 ========

-The FSM (Finite State Machine) is available as a mixin for the akka Actor and is best described in the `Erlang design principles
+The FSM (Finite State Machine) is available as a mixin for the Akka Actor and is best described in the `Erlang design principles
 <http://www.erlang.org/documentation/doc-4.8.2/doc/design_principles/fsm.html>`_